CDLUC3/ezid/doc/apidoc.2.rst

 OAI-PMH harvesting
 ------------------

-EZID supports harvesting of identifiers and metadata via `The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)`__, version 2.0.
+EZID supports harvesting of identifiers and citation metadata via `The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)`__, version 2.0.
 The base URL for OAI-PMH access is

 __ OAI-PMH_